Emmotes/ic_spoilers/docs/voronika.md

         "conditions": [
             {
                 "condition": "upgrade_purchased 15635",
-                "desc": "Voronika increases the damage of all Champions in one column in front of her by $(not_buffed amount)%.
+                "desc": "Voronika increases the damage of all Champions in one column in front of her by $(not_buffed amount___2)%.
 Voronika's key allies are members of the Black Dice Society and Evil Champions.
-The effect of this ability is increased by $(not_buffed amount)% for each key ally in the formation.
+The effect of this ability is increased by $(not_buffed amount___2)% for each key ally in the formation.
 This stacks additively until Voronika completes her Search for the Crown, when it changes to stack multiplicatively."
             },
             {
                 "condition": "upgrade_purchased 15636",
-                "desc": "Voronika increases the damage of all Champions in one column in front of her by $(not_buffed amount)%.
+                "desc": "Voronika increases the damage of all Champions in one column in front of her by $(not_buffed amount___2)%.
 Voronika's key allies are members of the Black Dice Society and Champions who have a Favored Foe.
-The effect of this ability is increased by $(not_buffed amount)% for each key ally in the formation.
+The effect of this ability is increased by $(not_buffed amount___2)% for each key ally in the formation.
 This stacks additively until Voronika completes her Search for the Crown, when it changes to stack multiplicatively."
             },
             {
                 "condition": "upgrade_purchased 15637",
-                "desc": "Voronika increases the damage of all Champions in one column in front of her by $(not_buffed amount)%.
+                "desc": "Voronika increases the damage of all Champions in one column in front of her by $(not_buffed amount___2)%.
 Voronika's key allies are members of the Black Dice Society and Champions who have the Debuff role.
-The effect of this ability is increased by $(not_buffed amount)% for each key ally in the formation.
+The effect of this ability is increased by $(not_buffed amount___2)% for each key ally in the formation.
 This stacks additively until Voronika completes her Search for the Crown, when it changes to stack multiplicatively."
             },
             {
-                "desc": "Voronika increases the damage of all Champions in one column in front of her by $(not_buffed amount)%.
+                "desc": "Voronika increases the damage of all Champions in one column in front of her by $(not_buffed amount___2)%.
 Voronika's key allies are members of the Black Dice Society.
-The effect of this ability is increased by $(not_buffed amount)% for each key ally in the formation.
+The effect of this ability is increased by $(not_buffed amount___2)% for each key ally in the formation.
 This stacks additively until Voronika completes her Search for the Crown, when it changes to stack multiplicatively."
             }
         ]
     },
     "effect_keys": [
+        {
+            "off_when_benched": true,
+            "effect_string": "voronika_key_ally",
+            "tag": "blackdicesociety",
+            "skip_effect_key_desc": true
+        },
         {
             "off_when_benched": true,
             "effect_string": "hero_dps_multiplier_mult,100",